Air Fryer Recipe

 Fruit hand pies

-These fruit hand pies are a delightful and easy-to-make treat, perfect for air frying.
+These fruit hand pies are a simple, cheerful treat, just right for cooking in the air fryer.

 Ingredients